jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.8.15 ElevationAboveStream

-Calculates the elevation of cells above the nearest downslope stream cell..
+Calculates the elevation of cells above the nearest downslope stream cell.

 *Parameters*: